jmerrifield/cuke_iterations/README.md

 ## How do I use it?

-First, install the gem: `gem install cuke_profiles`
+First, install the gem: `gem install cuke_iterations`

 ### Configuration - profiles.yml